parisepigenetics/bibs/_cluster/training_230612/training.md

 then run it.
 Anything different ?

-### Exo 3: hostname
+### Exercise 3: hostname

-Run using sbatch the command `hostname` in a way that the sbatch outfile is called hostname.out.
+Run using sbatch the command `hostname` in a way that the sbatch outfile is called `hostname.out`.

 What is the output ?
 How does it differ from typing directly `hostname` in the terminal and why ?